Mullagh, County Cavan: St Kilian and churches

-The town has a heritage centre dedicated to St Kilian, who was born in Mullagh c 640 and was martyred in Würzburg in Franconia in northern Bavaria, Germany, in circa 689.
-The centre also has an exhibition related to ogham script and the development of illuminated manuscripts.
+The town has a heritage centre dedicated to St Kilian, who was born in Mullagh c.
+640 and was martyred in Würzburg in Franconia in northern Bavaria, Germany, in c.
+689. The centre also has an exhibition related to ogham script and the development of illuminated manuscripts.

-The Catholic church, a Victorian neo-Gothic structure located 400m from the village on the Virginia Road (R194), is named in memory of its patron, Saint Kilian.
+The Catholic church, a Victorian neo-Gothic structure located 400 m from the village on the Virginia Road (R194), is named in memory of its patron, Saint Kilian.
 It was built in the late 1850s.
-Ruins of an earlier church, known as the Teampeall Ceallaigh, remain in what is now part of the Church of Ireland grounds located approximately 600m along the same road.
+Ruins of an earlier church, known as Teampeall Ceallaigh, remain in what is now part of the Church of Ireland grounds located approximately 600 m along the same road.

 Development

 Mullagh's population increased substantially between the 2006 and 2022 census.
-The census recorded 679 residents in the 2006 census, rising to 1,651 by the time of the 2022 census.
+The 2006 census recorded 679 residents, rising to 1,651 by the time of the 2022 census.

 There was substantial housing and industrial development in the environs of the village in this period.
 Mullagh's relative proximity to the new M3 motorway has made Dublin more accessible to Mullagh and County Cavan.